morganchri/learn-node/README.md

 1. Change the script such that logs the sum of the elements in the list concatenated list.
-2. Does the code look unweildy to you?
+2. Does the code look unweildy to you? yes

 ### Promise

 **For you to do**:

 1. Run the script in "asynchronous/promise.js".
 Explain the order of execution based on the logged messages.
+    All of the logs come before the actual output from the list because the Promise is executed BEFORE the next loop, i.e. after the first loop
 2. Change the value of i to 12.
 How does it change the promise's execution?
+    It doesnt change when it executes, but it changes the output
 3. Run the script in "asynchronous/promise1.js".
 Explain the order of execution based on the logged messages.
+    Similar to promise.js the first 3 logs are because they are not a part of resolving the promise, Kim comes from resolving the promise, after this we run the readfile as that is a part of the worker threads because it needs to finish reading before it can log
 4. Do promises run before or after process.nextTick()?
+    After
 5. Run the script in "asynchronous/promise2.js".
-Explain the order of execution based on the logged messages.
+Explain the order of execution based on the logged messages. again, this is because the value of the list length is not called until the promise is resolved
 6. Discuss the implications of running a computationally expensive task in a promise.
+    We can hold off some of the less important parts until everything is done, but we also limit ourselves as they need to be resolved in order to get anything out of them

 Read more about Promises [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#common_mistakes).